Shit Norwegians Say #2

-Norway’s cross-country skiing crisis at Sochi has given us non-skiers a new opportunity to tackle the phrase.
+Norway's cross-country skiing crisis at Sochi has given us non-skiers a new opportunity to combat the phrase.

-Norwegian – “You see, in Norway we are born with skis on our feet.”
+Norwegian – “Ah well you see, in Norway we are born with skis on our feet.”

 Me – “Ah right.
 Shame you're not born with the right wax in your kit bags.”

 Social life in the winter